Flat lay of diverse plant-based protein sources like beans, lentils, almonds, and tofu with "PROTEIN" text.

 Some problems that have been diagnosed in correlation to steroids, hormones, and antibiotics through meat and dairy are obesity, increased risk of cancer, and early puberty in children.

-Antibiotics are administered in livestock with the aim of being a preventive measure against diseases.
+Antibiotics are administered in livestock to prevent diseases.

-However, all products from such animals inadvertently have antibiotic traces in them, which enter the human food chain.
+However, all products from such animals inadvertently contain traces of antibiotics, which enter the human food chain.

 When the health of the livestock improves naturally, the need to dose them with unnecessary hormones and antibiotics will be eliminated.